ericrasmussen/chromaticleaves/posts/mailchimp_with_pyramid.markdown

     env['closer']()
 ```

+If you've followed along with the introductory Pyramid tutorials or general
+python best practices, you'll install your application in a virtualenv.
+After
+creating your console script and running ```myvirtualenv/bin/python setup.py
-When you setup your application, the script will be available in your bin/
+develop``` on your application's *setup.py*, your new script will be available
-directory as a standalone script, making it easy to run with cron or a task
+as a standalone script in *myvirtualenv/bin/*.
+This makes it easy to run with
-scheduler of your choice.
+cron or your favorite task scheduler.

-Note also that you don't need to manage the settings in your config file.
-You
+Note also that you don't need to manage the settings in your Pyramid config
-could just as easily write:
+file.
+You could just as easily write:

 ```python
 from postmonkey import PostMonkey